fossasia/knitting.fossasia.org/README.md

 [`knitweb`][knitweb-repo] is an app frontend and backend that works together with the [`knitlib`][knitlib] server and uses the [`knitpat`][knitpat] format.

-**Related Projects:** [knitlib][knitlib], [knitpat][knitpat], [knitserver][knitserver]

 **Read about the project:**

 - [Functionality of knitWeb Application][knitweb-blog-functionality].
 - [KnitWeb Localization][knitweb-blog-localization].

+**Repository:** [Repository][knitweb-repo]

 **Contribute:**
-[Repository][knitweb-repo]
 [![Issues Ready to Work on][knitweb-waffle-badge]][knitweb-waffle]

+**Related Projects:** [knitlib][knitlib], [knitpat][knitpat], [knitserver][knitserver]

 --

 ### knitlib [![View on Github][github-logo]][knitlib-repo]

 Knitlib is a library designed to support the operation of varied knitting machines, mechanisms, and hacks.
 Knitlib is based on projects like [AYAB][ayab], PDD, and KnitterStream to control knitting machines.
 Knitlib features a plugin system for knitting machines and implements an API to control machines' operation, knitting jobs and knitting patterns.
 The software is based on Python.
 There also is a Web API.
 Among the primary tasks is to develop plugins based on this solution to add support for more machines.

 **Read about the project:**